Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 Since the original Warriors Orochi 3 did not have infinite jumping or easily accessible wallclimb, sloped floor clip might be more useful in that game to f.e. do some unique shortcuts in levels like Anegawa or Honnoji.

-## Escort mission time saves

-You can speed up escort missions by pushing the escort NPC around instead of waiting for them to run to their destination.
-You can do this on foot, but it's generally recommended to use a horse for this purpose since they have a slightly wider collision.
-Red Hare is bigger and faster than a regular horse, and probably your best option for NPC pushing, although it can be difficult to do an extended push since NPCs tend to slip past your horse quite easily.

-This trick only works when the NPC is in "navigation" mode, i.e. they're intentionally trying to head for a specific destination.
-Stationary NPCs resist attempts to move them, and they soon run back to their original location if you move them more than a few meters.

-There are some areas in the game where NPCs have a hard time moving around.
-They may constantly get stuck on doorways or collision, wasting a lot of time.
-In a situation like this, it might not be worth it to try pushing the NPC.
-Better option might be to move away from them and look away - being off-camera makes an NPC move towards their destination without getting stuck as much.

-Replacing an escort character with their generic officer variant, f.e. turning Ma Chao into Ma Teng in Breakthrough in Yiling, seems to be a bad idea.
-It seems generic officers all have an abysmal running speed, probably somewhere in the 100-110 range.
-At any rate, they always seem to run slower than even the slowest of your playable characters.

 ## Delayed input glitch

 This is an obscure trick with mostly theoretical use that works at least in Dynasty Warriors 7 and this title.